AndrewLuckritz/FinalProject/03-vpns.md

 2. The VPN encrypts your internet traffic.
 3. The encrypted data travels through a secure tunnel.
 4. The VPN server sends the traffic to the website you are visiting.
-5. The website only sees the VPN server’s IP address—not yours.
+5. The website only sees the VPN server’s IP address, not yours.

 The result is a safer and more private browsing experience.